Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

-\end{thm} The proof of Theorem \ref{thm323} is given in \cite{part2:kura}.\footnote {In fact, we will give a detailed proof of a similar result in the case of moduli spaces of pseudo holomorphic disks in Section 9 of \cite{part2:kura}.
-The same proof can be used to verify Theorem \ref{thm323}.} Formula (\ref{dimensionformula}) is well known in Gromov-Witten theory.

-\begin{rem} We can also take the following fiber product.
+\begin{remark} We can also take the following fiber product.

-instead of (\ref{form31666}), where $\widetilde{\mathcal M}^{0}(D;\mathcal T;v)$ is replaced by ${\mathcal M}^{0}(D;\mathcal T;v)$, which is by definition $\widetilde{\mathcal M}^{0}(D;\mathcal T;v)/\C_*$.
+instead of (\ref{form31666}), where $\widetilde{\mathcal M}^{0}(D;\mathcal T;v)$ is replaced by ${\mathcal M}^{0}(D;\mathcal T;v)$, which is by definition $\widetilde{\mathcal M}^{0}(D;\mathcal T;v)/\bbC_{*}$.
 Let $h = \#C_0^{\rm ins}(T) - \vert \lambda\vert$.
 Then there exists an action of the group

 on $\widehat{\mathcal M}^0(\mathcal D;\mathcal T)$ with $h_i = \#\{v \mid \lambda(v) = i\}$ such that $(\ref{formula317})$ is the quotient space.
-This $ \C_*^h$ action and the space \eqref{formula317} are not used in this paper.
+This $ \bbC_{*}^h$ action and the space \eqref{formula317} are not used in this paper.
 In fact, the disjoint union of the spaces \eqref{formula317} for various $\mathcal T$ with the natural quotient topology does not carry a Kuranishi structure, because this disjoint union is not Hausdorff.
-On the other hand, for the proof of some of the conjectures in Section \ref{secgeneralization} (but not for the purpose of this paper), it seems important to construct the Kuranishi structure on $\mathcal M(\mathcal D\subset X;\alpha;{\bf m})$ and perturbation in a way that are invariant under thoese strata-wise $ \C_*^h$ actions. \end{rem}
+We can, however, shrink it by a finite-to-one map and obtain a Hausdorff space.
+The {\it log compactification} by \cite{T} seems to be related to this space.
+For the proof of some of the conjectures in \cite[Section 6]{part3:FH} (but not for the proof of Theorem \ref{mainthm}), it seems necessary to construct a Kuranishi structure on $\mathcal M(\mathcal D\subset X;\alpha;{\bf m})$ and perturbations in a way that are invariant under these strata-wise $ \bbC_{*}^h$ actions.